livz/livz.github.io/_posts/2018-06-01-(Retro)-Hunting.md

 ```

 ## Analysis
-* I was hoping to find new tricks but most of the samples contain just the run-time process injection code.
-The libraries being injected are missing, as they are probably delivered separately.
-As an example, here's how CS:GO dies it:
+* I was hoping to find new tricks but most of the samples contain just the code for the run-time process injection part. *__The libraries being injected are missing__*, as they are probably delivered separately.
+This makes it very difficult to determine their functionality and maliciousness.

+* As an example, here's how CS:GO does it:

 <img src="/assets/images/inject-ida.png" alt="Hex Rays" class="figure-body">

 ## Conclusions

 * Retrohunt is very cool.
-I shuld use it more often!
+I should use it more often!

-* The sample I've looked at above had 26/60 detections.
-Although this sounds convincing (most of them including the word *trojan* and one even boasting a verdict of *malicious (high confidence)*), this doesn't mean we should stop analysing, panic and delete everything.
+* The sample above had **26/60 detections**.
+If this is not convinving enough, note that most of the results include the word *trojan* and one even boasts a verdict of *malicious (high confidence)*), this doesn't mean we should stop analysing, panic and delete everything.

 <img src="/assets/images/inject-detections.png" alt="VT scan results" class="figure-body">